Klang Valley Integrated Transit System: History

-In 2003, the KL Monorail opened to service.
-However, the operator and owner of the line KL Monorail System Sdn Bhd quickly ran into financial difficulties and the service was again taken over by Prasarana in 2007.
+In 2003, the KL Monorail opened for service.
+However, the operator and owner of the line, KL Monorail System Sdn Bhd, quickly ran into financial difficulties and the service was again taken over by Prasarana Malaysia in 2007.

 In 2015, the BRT Sunway Line entered into service, serving the densely populated Sunway area.

-In 2016, the Sri Petaling Line was extended to Putra Heights with 11 new stations.
+In 2016, the Sri Petaling Line was extended to with 11 new stations.
 The Kelana Jaya Line was similarly extended to Putra Heights with 17 new stations.
-The extension of both lines serve the Puchong Jaya and Subang Jaya areas.
+The extension of both lines serves the Puchong Jaya and Subang Jaya areas.

-On 16 December 2016, Phase 1 of the MRT Kajang Line which spans 23 km from opened between Sungai Buloh to Semantan.
-On July 17, 2017.
-Phase Two of the line from Semantan to Kajang began operations.

-The MRT Putrajaya Line was official launched on 16 June 2022 at 3pm.
+In 2010, proposals for a mass rapid transit (MRT) system similar to the Singapore's MRT network was put forth.
+This resulted in the launching of the Klang Valley Mass Rapid Transit (KVMRT) project.
+The first line to be constructed, the MRT Kajang Line, opened on 16 December 2016.
+A second MRT line, the MRT Putrajaya Line official opened on 16 June 2022.
 Phase 2 of the line was subsequently launched on 16 March 2023.

-The LRT Shah Alam Line which is still under construction is scheduled to open in December 2025.
+Unlike the LRT lines, the MRT lines are owned by MRT Corp, but are integrated with the LRT and Monorail lines and are all operated under a single rapid transit system called Rapid KL.

+In 2026, the LRT Shah Alam Line was launched, becoming the third LRT system and fourth LRT line in the Klang Valley.

+A third MRT line and the final part of the KVMRT project, the MRT Circle Line, is currently in its planning stage and is projected to be completed by 2032.